IHASAFACE-LULZ/IHASAFACE-LULZ/README.md

 _

-i don't care if you talk to me or not really :p but i am very busy alot of the time heres a list of the stuff im usually busy on
+i don't care if you talk to me or not really :p but i am very busy alot of the time _

-school (obviously), i have finals

-roblox myth hunting :-)

-working on my roblox arg ^w^

-gooning (joke)

-_

 other than args and myths i have some interest for half life, lilo and stitch, Minecraft, blocktales, rainworld, the lego batman movie (or just all the lego movies in general except ninjago), and alot more